brunobord/nagademon-2014-old/character.md

 Flag      | Effect
 --------- | -------------------------------------------------------------------
-Security  | "When your system is under attack" gets a +1 Bonus
+Security  | "When your system is under attack" gets a +1 Bonus Backup    | If the GM is playing "Data is lost" on you, simply "Operate on the system" to restore it.

 ## Character sheet